Please take a moment to review our new 5×5.wirelesswatch.jp website. Indeed, The ®evolution Continues. Yoroshiku!

 2004 is the year of 3G in Japan as front-runner KDDI extends its massive high-speed subscriber lead and NTT DoCoMo finally rolls out its 900i-series handsets, touted as the best phones on Earth.
 The question we’ve been asking is: Can cool new 3G services such as videotelephony and mobile music downloading grab consumer attention?
 The answer is undoubtedly ‘Yes’ as consumers migrate to 3G in massive numbers.

-There are now almost 18 million 3G users in Japan and average revenues for these are significantly higher than for 2G users — and contrary to the pundits’ doom & gloom predictions, 3G data revenues are proving to be some 30-percent higher than 2G.
+There are now almost 18 million 3G users in Japan and average revenues are significantly higher than for 2G users — and contrary to the pundits’ doom & gloom predictions, 3G data revenues are proving to be some 30-percent higher than 2G.

 Japan’s cell phone makers are innovating at light speed to develop cell phones with 500 megahertz-class processors, multi-megabyte onboard memory, extended battery life, and organo-LED displays with image quality to die for.
 And if your phone can be made smart enough to sense your dog’s moods and provide suitable owner feedback, as Vodafone’s Bowlingual keitai can, then there’s bound to be someone, somewhere who’ll buy it.
 And we’ve got the video to prove it!